yclas/guides/docs/Classifieds-how-to-add-new-categories-and-manage-them.md

 ### Quick method

 In the quick category creator, add the name of the category, hit  **enter**  on your keyboard and when you are done, press the ‘**Send’** button as explained in the following screenshot.
-In order to get to the **Quick creator**, go to your Admin Panel -> Settings -> Categories and then scrol down.
+In order to get to the **Quick category creator**, go to your Admin Panel -> Settings -> Categories and then scrol down.
 That's how it looks:

 ![](https://raw.githubusercontent.com/yclas/guides/master/images/Quck%20category%20creator.jpg)